Maxwell175/EasyIRCRelay/README.md

 	It can be easily installed on ubuntu using `sudo apt install qt5-default`.

 # Installation
 1. `qmake`
 2. `make`
 3. Edit the `config.json` file.
 4. `./EasyIRCRelay`

+<p>&nbsp;</p>

+I would also like to thank the developers of LibCommuni for their awesome, easy-to-use IRC library!
+The currently supported version is included in this repo, and is obviously copyrighted to it's owner.